 And, he adds, there is a need to keep a support network for those of lesser means.
 He does want to maintain social security, for all, but did not answer questions about whether the extra needed funding should come from placing more taxes on the ultra-rich, or whether the burden be placed on some other source.
 Even though seeming quite intelligent, he was unaware that some, or many, billionaires pay little or no taxes, after deductions are considered.
 He feels they already pay their fair share.

-I also talked to people on the other end of the political spectrum, and they said what I also had observed blocks to the south with other ilk — while many were driving past and honking with thumbs up, comparatively few gave the picketers the finger.
+I also talked to people on the other end of the political spectrum, those who marched on down to Lakefront Park, and they said what I also had observed blocks to the south with other ilk — while many were driving past and honking with thumbs up, comparatively few gave the picketers the finger.
+Meanwhile, some Trump supporters avoided the noisy street scene and played a game of cards in an apartment building lobby.

 Does this all mean we are coming together, all of us, in a conversation?